Signed review packets for consequential claims

 Yes. assay quickstart guards against scanning home/system-size directories by mistake.
 Run it from your project root, or bypass the guard when intentional: assay quickstart --force.

-Assay detects
+Assay catches

 • Selective omission of call sites under a completeness contract